univention/nubus-directory-importer/tests/load/README.md

 * An AD machine generated with https://jenkins2022.knut.univention.de/job/UCS-5.2/job/UCS-5.2-0/view/Personal%20environments/job/UcsW2k19ADEnvironment/ The AD connection details can be found in the UCS primary with `ucr dump | grep connector/ad`.
 You need to add the windows hostname to `/etc/hosts`.
 * A Nubus for k8s deployment and it's UDM credentials.
+  To run load tests with many users and groups, some configuration changes for large Nubus environments are necessary.
+  If you deploy nubus with the helmfile configuration in the `ums-stack` repo, you can activate this configuration with: `--state-values-set toggles.loadTest=true`

+  for more details see the [load test results documentation](./load-test-results_2025-02.md)

 After you've provisioned the AD and UCS VM's, shut both down and enable the `Always start VM with host`